Patrick Wisdom Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers surrendered 169 total home runs last season (one per game) to rank 12th in baseball.
+- The Rangers gave up 169 total home runs last season (one per game) to rank 12th in baseball.

-- The Rangers are sending Eovaldi (1-0) to make his second start of the season.
+- Perez (1-0) pitches for the Rangers to make his second start this season.

-- In his most recent appearance on Saturday, the righty tossed five innings against the Philadelphia Phillies, allowing three earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the left-hander threw 5 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.